pixeljetstream/r3e-adaptive-ai-primer/README.md

 ### Modifying your AI file via UI
 * Run the tool (it will print some command-line stuff)
 * Select the type of car and class you want to modify as well as the target ai level (not all are available, it depends on the database and how it was processed)
-* '''Warning:''' The existing ai levels for the track/class you are editing will be overwritten in your aiadaptation.xml file, make backups!
+* **Warning:** The existing ai levels for the track/class you are editing will be overwritten in your aiadaptation.xml file, make backups!
 Double check on classid and trackid!
 * The modification is mentioned in the label above the button.
 The actual number of ai levels and their "spacing" (say 92,94,96) are set via the config file at the bottom.
 * By pressing the "Apply" button your settings for that track/class will be overwritten